jgalfaro/mirrored-QGANMAV/README.md

 ## 3. Discriminator
 ## 3.1 Elementary Circuit Layer

-The parameter "W" is a matrix containg the rotation angles applied to the circuit.
+The parameter $W$ is a matrix containg the rotation angles applied to the circuit.
 It has "num_qubits" rows and three colums.

 ```python